 Is the SRS Designation Worth It?

 Definitely.
-Like the CRS designation, becoming a Seller Representative Specialist is another indicator to the property owners in your market that you have the class, experience, and know-how to get their home sold—and sold for the right price.
+Like the CRS designation, becoming an SRS is another indicator to property owners that you have the class, experience, and know-how to get their home sold.

 If you work primarily with buyers in your market, this designation won’t be worth the time and effort.

-Best for: Real estate professionals whose business is a good mix of commercial and residential, especially in major metropolitan markets where commercial real estate is very competitive
+Best for: Agents with a mix of commercial and residential, especially in major metropolitan markets

 Time commitment: One to three years, depending on your commercial experience